Oakland San Francisco Bay Airport: Recent years

-Between mid-2018 through early 2020, OAK had both lost and was losing domestic and international nonstop routes; the indefinite grounding of the Boeing 737 MAX by both Southwest and American, the "restructuring" of schedules by airlines, and a lack of demand all contribute to this.
+Between mid-2018 and early 2020, OAK had both lost and was losing domestic and international nonstop routes; the indefinite grounding of the Boeing 737 MAX by both Southwest and American, the "restructuring" of schedules by airlines, and a lack of demand all contribute to this.
 British Airways ended service in October 2018.
 Level moved its operations to SFO, as did Norwegian Air Shuttle for its seven routes serving OAK.
 Southwest Airlines ended systemwide service with Newark Liberty International Airport in November 2019, followed by discontinuing three more routes with OAK effective January 2020.
 Three other routes are currently suspended by Southwest until further notice, while American did the same during summer 2019 for service with Dallas/Fort Worth International Airport.
 Due to the COVID-19 pandemic, JetBlue withdrew operations from OAK in April 2020 while American Airlines withdrew in early June 2020.
+However, some traffic is returning.
 In December 2022 Volaris El Salvador announced nonstop flights connecting Oakland with San Salvador beginning the following spring of 2023.
+In late summer of 2023, Avianca El Salvador announced seasonal nonstop service from Oakland to San Salvador.
+In September 2023, Viva Aerobus announced nonstop service between Oakland and Monterrey.

+In 2024, the airport announced that it was changing its official name from Metropolitan Oakland International Airport to San Francisco Bay Oakland International Airport.
+The Port of Oakland Board of Commissioners approved the new name on April 11.
+Among the reasons given for the change were that many travelers do not understand that the City of Oakland is part of the Bay Area and that its airport directly faces San Francisco Bay.
+Another reason was to reduce the long-running confusion between OAK and Auckland Airport in Auckland, New Zealand.
+The confusion has been especially severe for Chinese-speaking travelers, because the two cities' names are written identically in simplified Chinese (奥克兰) and must be distinguished by context.
+On May 9, the Oakland Board of Port Commissioners unanimously voted and granted final approval for the name change.
+The city attorney of San Francisco, which owns SFO, has filed a federal trademark lawsuit against Oakland for the decision.
+The Port of Oakland has filed a countersuit, pointing out that SFO is not located in San Francisco either, but rather in San Mateo County.

+On November 12, 2024, U.S. Magistrate Judge Thomas S. Hixson granted SFO's motion for a preliminary injunction and ordered OAK to stop using the new name while the case remained pending.
+While pursuing an appeal of this preliminary injunction order to the U.S. Ninth Circuit Court, the Port of Oakland Board of Commissioners then approved a new name in July 2025, Oakland San Francisco Bay Airport, stating that they were "putting Oakland first", both literally and figuratively.
+In reaction, SFO stated that they were "disappointed" and were reportedly considering further legal options.